by Mike McClaughry

 We intend to rectify the harm caused by the slavemasters.
 The first step is for people to know their history.

-In ancient times, the slavemasters were the so-called gods, and religion was their tool to make people serve as slaves.
+In ancient times the slavemasters were the so-called gods.
+Religion was their tool to make people serve as slaves.

 Sumer was one of the civilizations that appeared in ancient Mesopotamia.